risawitama/verbose-potato/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## What do you get when you cross a pig and a pineapple?
+A porky pine